hbrc-fpga-class/class-material/verilog_tutorial_part2.md

 the **pwm** module, one called **pwm_left** and another called **pwm_right**.

-We are able to customize the DUTY_CYCLE parameter and make them different in each instantace.
+We are able to customize the DUTY_CYCLE parameter and make them different in each instance.
 The left DUTY_CYCLE will be 20, and the right DUTY_CYCLE will be 30.
 So the right wheel will spin faster.

 Parameters that we don't specify will have default values from pwm.v.